Global sea levels are rising and increasing the risk to coastal communities from inundation and erosion.

 More than 250 people joined in photographing our foreshores in January 2009 when NSW experienced a king tide.
 See these images and learn more about tides, sea levels and climate change.

-The Office of Environment and Heritage (OEH) has had an overwhelmingly enthusiastic response to its request for people to assist in the photographic survey of the impact of the king tide which occurred on the morning of 12 January 2009.
-OEH has already received over two thousand images of the event within a week of the king tide.
+We had an overwhelmingly enthusiastic response to its request for people to assist in the photographic survey of the impact of the king tide which occurred on the morning of 12 January 2009.
+We had received over two thousand images of the event within a week of the king tide.
 These photographs provide a statewide snapshot of areas currently vulnerable to tidal inundation will assist planning for future implications of sea level rise.

-For more information please contact Team Leader Coastal Unit on (02) 4904 2590 or by email firstname.lastname@example.org.
+For more information please contact Principal Coastal Specialist on (02) 4320 4209 or by email firstname.lastname@example.org.